 - Down Syndrome Pregnancy Group

-Has about 50 members and is run by Joelle Kelly, a mum from Australia who received a prenatal diagnosis.
+Has over a hundred members and is run by Joelle Kelly, a mum from Australia who received a prenatal diagnosis.
 This group actively provides interactive support to pregnant moms continuing a pregnancy after learning about a prenatal diagnosis of Down syndrome.

 Primarily offers information about current trends in prenatal testing, news about people with Down syndrome, and references to popular pregnancy blog posts from around the web.